CloudLabs-AI/MS-900-Lab-Content/Module 1: Intro to Microsoft 365 Admin Center.md

    ![](Images/img173.png)

 1. In the Alert Title section, change the title for the alert if you want.
-With in the **Send Alerts To section**, enter the user names or email addresses of people you want alerts to be sent to.
+Within the **Send Alerts To section**, enter the user names or email addresses of people you want alerts to be sent to.

 1. Select a delivery method, choose the types of changes that you want to be notified about, how frequently you want to receive the alert.
 Once done select **Ok**.